MauiJerry/fluidSim/README.md

 Fluid Sim Readme
-this is a recreation of
+this is an IN-PROCESS recreation of
 ThreeDashes (Bruno Imbrizi) fluid sim:
 	https://www.youtube.com/watch?v=2k6H5Qa_fCE
 	nice walk thru video, one of several tutorials from 3y ago (2020?)